rabbitmq/rabbitmq-website/site/access-control.md

 if no topic permissions
 are defined (which is the case on a fresh RabbitMQ installation).
-With this authorisation backend, topic authorisation as optional: you don't need to whitelist any exchanges.
+With this authorisation backend, topic authorisation is optional: you don't need to whitelist any exchanges.
 To use topic authorisation therefore you need to opt in and define topic permissions for one or more exchanges.
 For details please see the [rabbitmqctl man page](/rabbitmqctl.8.html).